Marquette Faculty Fellowships

-Prior recipients of the Marquette Faculty Fellowship are eligible to apply for new awards three years following the previous fellowship period.
-A prior recipient applying again must submit the final report from his or her previous Marquette project as part of his or her application.
+Prior recipients of the Marquette Faculty Fellowship are eligible to apply for new awards three years following the completion of the previous fellowship.
+A prior recipient applying again must submit the final report from his or her previous Marquette project with their application.

 All funded Marquette applications will be posted to the password-protected Center for Faculty Innovation intranet unless the award recipient specifically requests otherwise.